 center on your academic progress and specific courses needed for the next semester as well as future semesters.
 The Advisement Report (AR) is the official document used by the University to identify all degree requirements for a specific program of study.
 It is recommended that students and faculty advisors use the AR to assist with course identification and schedule planning.
 In addition to the AR and with the assistance of the faculty advisor, students may complete a semester-by-semester course plan to ensure completion of degree requirements in a timely manner.
 The plan will sequence required courses and assessments, including but not limited to, Basic

-Skills Testing, Praxis II, ACTFL Oral and Written Proficiency tests (Spanish education, French education, and German education), Foundations of Reading Test (Early Childhood-Elementary, Elementary-Middle Level, and special education only), pre-student teaching portfolio, post-student teaching portfolio, and edTPA.
+Skills Testing, Praxis II, ACTFL Oral and Written Proficiency tests (Spanish education, French education, and German education), Foundations of Reading Test (Early Childhood-Middle Childhood, Middle Childhood-Early Adolescence, and Special Education only), pre-student teaching portfolio, post-student teaching portfolio, and edTPA.

 Faculty advisors serve as the primary academic resource for students and can direct students to a variety of other campus resources that are available to